ShittyKopper/lemmod/DOCUMENTATION.md

     "Sort by edited" feed, that would make that easier to do.

     -   As such, the bot only works on new posts and comments.

+-   I couldn't find an easy way to convert between instance IDs and instance domains, so can't filter by instance for now.
+Which is bad because it sounds like it'd be really damn useful.